sunnysong14/SoftwareEffortEstimation/README.md

     >> experiment_para_tune()

-Information about the training and prediction algorithms implemented can be found in Algorithm 2 and Algorithm 3 of the paper, respectively.
+Information about how the training and prediction algorithms are implemented can be found in Algorithm 2 and Algorithm 3 of the paper, respectively.

 <p align="right">Enjoy~</p>